codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 It take few seconds to start and then our kafka broker is started successfully.
 If you are planning to use only single broker and hands-on please update min.insync.replicas to 1, otherwise you will be not able to perform produce and consume operation.
-If you are going to complete cluster setup follow next sections.
+If you are going to complete cluster setup follow next section.

 ## 1.6 Kafka Cluster setup
 To setup kafka in cluster, we are going to perform below steps: